haseebnqureshi/serverless-hq/README.md

 ## Serverless HQ
 Serverless made quick & easy.
 This is your home base for quick & powerfully easy scaffolding for your next Serverless project.

+### Disclaimer
+This is still highly Alpha!
+I'm flushed the vast majority of functionalities here, but I'm still making sure things work, usage is documented, and that it's all helping getting any service from 0 to 100.

 ### Background & Why
 Serverless Framework is fantastic, but it's hard to manage several Serverless services together and get them sharing resources, let alone sharing data models with each other.